riga/tfdeploy/README.md

 ## Performance

 tfdeploy is lightweight (1 file, < 150 lines of core code) and fast.
-Internal operations are nearly overhead-free.
-Math/array operations use numpy vectorization.
+Internal evaluation calls have only very few overhead and tensor operations use numpy vectorization.
+The actual performance depends on the ops in your graph.
+While most of the tensorflow ops have a numpy equivalent or can be constructed from numpy functions, a few ops require additional Python-based loops (e.g. ``BatchMatMul``).
+But in many cases it's potentially faster than using tensorflow's ``Tensor.eval``.

-iPython shell:
+This is a comparison for a basic graph where all ops are vectorized (basically ``Add``, ``MatMul`` and ``Softmax``):

 ```bash
 > ipython -i tests/perf.py